Curriculum Statement2019 - 2020

 From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

 Opportunities to write start in nursery where emergent writing is developed.
 As children move through the school they are taught the structures of writing genres and how to develop their writing through use of vocabulary, punctuation and organisation.
+We use a programme called Power of Reading to develop writing skills across the school.
+This uses high quality texts which engage and enthuse the children.

 Mathematics / Numeracy

 A high priority is given to teaching children mental strategies to calculate independently.
-They partake in problem solving activities and use both basic and more advanced numeracy skills as they move through the school.
+They partake in problem solving activities and reasoning using both basic and more advanced numeracy skills as they move through the school.
 The use of calculators and computers is vital to the children’s learning in some areas of mathematics, therefore children have opportunities to explore and use these teaching resources.
 The children are given many opportunities to gain knowledge and understanding of mathematics through practical experiences in the classroom.

 We use a number of tools to support maths in school, with a particular focus on mental maths.
 Maths is incorporated in cross curricular activities as often as possible to ensure children can apply their skills well.
 Developing the ability to problem solve and use reasoning skills is essential.